Add to MyChemicals Print Friendly Page

 Toxicity

 Most organic sulfides are toxic by inhalation.
-In general, they are stenches.
-Thus methyl mercaptan is added to natural gas (which is odorless) to assist in the detection of leaks.
+In general, they smell very bad even at low concentrations.
+For this reason, methyl mercaptan is added to natural gas (which is odorless) to assist in the detection of leaks.

 Other Characteristics

-Compounds in this group are characterized by an organic group attached to a sulfur atom R-SH; disulfides have the formula R-S-S-R. Their reactions resemble those of alcohols.
+Compounds in this group include thiols (mercaptans), which are characterized by an organic group attached to a sulfur atom R-SH, disulfides, which have the formula R-S-S-R, and thioethers (sulfides), which contain the structure R-S-R. The reactions of thiols resemble those of alcohols.
 These chemicals are used in industrial synthesis of chemicals, and are important as catalysts, as additives in petroleum and natural gas, and as pesticides.

 Examples

-Amyl mercaptan, butyl mercaptan, diamyl sulfide, dimethyl sulfide, ethyl mercaptan, propyl mercaptan, methyl mercaptan.
+Amyl mercaptan, butyl mercaptan, dimethyl disulfide, ethyl mercaptan, propyl mercaptan, methyl mercaptan, methyl ethyl sulfide.

 Reactivity Documentation